JowoScript/JowoScript/README.md

 <li>PT JowoScript Technology Indonesia product listing is not free and you must purchase a business license to activate all features.
 This all fair</li>
 <li>PT JowoScript Technology Indonesia does not open job vacancies in any country</li>
 <li>Buying the license business product of PT JowoScript Technology Indonesia must be legal and registered under the law.
 Thats right and not wrong</li>
+<li>The company (Indonesia and Malaysia) that had problems with Muhammad Nurchayo Pratomo was the entrance test and etc thats way him(Muhammad Nurcahyo Pratomo) unlock the real capability.
+So it's clear who's useless</li>
 </ul>

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase